grnet/e-science/orka-0.1.0/README.md

 Miscellaneous info
 ----------------
-- After cluster creation, the root password of the master virtual machine will be inside a file named [master_vm name]_root_password in the [project_name] folder.
+- After cluster creation, the root password of the master virtual machine will be inside a file named [master_vm name]_root_password in the current working directory.
 - In the config.txt file of the project is the public ip of the nginx server in ~okeanos.It is required for updating the orka database.
 - For the time being, a user who wants to create a cluster with orka must have a public ssh key in ~/.ssh/ .It can be created with ssh-keygen command.